 I am hoping to do a few evening events at the school this year, two hour talks on the magic of fermented pickles and drinks.
 Iím also poised to hop on my most recent hobbyhorse, the use of unnecessary plastic and other waste in the kitchen and the home.
 Can we turn the clocks back 50 years and do things the way our mothers and grandmothers used to do them?

 The School of Artisan Food provided the cookery demonstrations again last year at RHS Chatsworth, sadly I was away.
 However, I hope to join them again this year in June www.schoolofartisanfood.org/

 I continue to teach at the WI cookery school on a variety of courses on Italian regional food, preserving, artisan drinks and curing.
 Sue McKenna and I have run Italian food and language courses for beginners for a number of years, and for the first time this year we are introducing a level 2, improvers course. https://www.denman.org.uk/courses/cookery-school/

-I think I mentioned that we found a good venue for corporate events near Raglan which we will be using this autumn for private lunch party cooking days and pop-ups, so please let us know your needs and we will hope to accommodate you.
+I think I have already mentioned that Franco and I found an idyllic venue with excellent facilities for corporate events for up to 20 people, near Raglan in Monmouthshire, which we will be using this year again for private lunch party cooking days and pop-ups, so please let us know your needs and we will look forward to accommodating you.

 | Lindy has worked with photographer Kevin Summers on both Artisan Drinks and Raw and Rare from which these images have been taken. www.kevinsummersphotography.com/#Portfolios/Food/books